kura/vagrant-bash-completion/README.rst

 OS X
 ----

+@kura is now supporting releases to homebrew-completions because other people stopped doing it.

 *Please note: @kura is not a Mac user, all Mac & Homebrew support was provided by additional contributors.
 I will help as much as I can but I can't promise anything.
 Sorry.*